Shorter quantum circuits via single-qubit gate approximation: Approximation problems

 \begin{prob}[Diagonal unitary approximation] Given: \begin{itemize} \item target angle $\theta$, a real number, \item gate set $G$, a finite set of two by two unitary matrices with determinant one, \item accuracy $\varepsilon$, a positive real number, \end{itemize} Find a sequence $g_1, \ldots, g_n$ of elements of $G$ such that

 \end{prob}

 Observe that \problem{diagonal-approximation} is a special case of the general unitary approximation problem, where the target unitary is diagonal and approximating channel $\mathcal{V}$ is induced by unitary $g_1\dots g_n$.
-The diagonal unitary approximation problem is easier to solve because it admits the following bound on the diamond norm that depends only on the top left entry of $V=g_1\ldots g_n.$ \begin{lem}[Diamond difference from a diagonal unitary] Given an angle $\theta$ and a unitary
+The diagonal unitary approximation problem is easier to solve because it admits the following bound on the diamond norm that depends only on the top left entry of $V=g_1\ldots g_n.$